 Poster: Art of Rock Series AOR 3.160.
 Artist: Gene King.
 Reproduced in The Velvet Underground - An Illustrated History Of A Walk On The Wild Side (p.
 127).

-Review: this is from a local underground newspaper called the Pittsburgh Point.
+Review: this is from February 13, 1969 issue of a local underground newspaper called The Pittsburgh Point.
 The article is by F. D. Williams and is titled "The journey of the Magi".
 It refers to the February 7, 1969 appearance of the Velvet Underground with The Grateful Dead and The Fugs at the Stanley Theatre and includes a picture of the theatre marquee as well as a picture of the VU with a light show behind them.

 "The Velvet Underground was more velvet than underground - snooth, soft, and sensuous.
 The juxtaposition of "What Goes on in Your Mind" to a "Merry Melodies" cartoon (starring Bugs, would yo believe, Bunny) rearranged our brainwaves in nostalgic patterns.

-There is a second article about the show titled "Flesh in the great Rock wasteland" by Joe Anderson within the same issue.
+There is a second article about the show titled "Flash in the great Rock wasteland" by Joe Anderson within the same issue.

 "Of course the making of the concert was the tight performance of three Rock groups - the Velvet Underground, The Fugs and the Grateful Dead.
 Such a collection of freaks could hardly lead anywhere but up.

 Both articles are reproduced in The Inevitable World Of The Velvet Underground (p.
 309).

 March 3, 1969

 Tape: listed in What Goes On - The Best Of 1 & 2 fanzine, 80 mins, B.